OpenLoopHealth/healthie-dev-tools/README.md

 ## Output Files

-Results are automatically saved to timestamped JSON files:
+Results are automatically saved to timestamped JSON files in the `results/` directory:
-- `optimization-results-YYYY-MM-DD.json`
+- `results/optimization-results-YYYY-MM-DD_HH-MM-SS.json`

 These files contain:
 - Complete configuration used
 - Detailed metrics for all strategies
 - The recommended strategy
 - All raw measurements

+The `results/` directory is automatically created and is included in `.gitignore` to avoid committing optimization data to version control.

 ## Tips for Best Results